DomeDAO/dome-contracts/README.md

 ## Environment Variables

-To delpoy the protocol, you will need to add the following `environment variables` to your .env file:
+To deploy the protocol, you will need to add the following `environment variables` to your .env file:

 `DEPLOY_PRIV_KEY`
 `DOME_CREATION_FEE`